 There's nothing we love more than a contemporary renovation of a Victorian terrace and this project, undertaken by Jonathan and partner Hannah, in Hoxton, East London is a great example of exactly what can be achieved.

-Having lived in east London for 13 years, Jonathan Emmins was searching for a house to give him a personal creative challenge, explains his partner, Hannah Wright.
+Having lived in east London for 13 years, Jonathan was searching for a house to give him a personal creative challenge, explains, Hannah.
 ‘It was while Jonathan was house-hunting that we got together, and I actually came to the second viewing,’ she recalls.
 ‘Jonathan was thrilled when the house sale was agreed, but we were both gobsmacked when we found out on the same weekend that I was pregnant.
 It was such a lovely surprise.’

 Needless to say, life changed rather dramatically, as the couple found themselves navigating the ups and downs of pregnancy at the same time as renovating their new home.

 - The owners: Hannah Wright, a former head of PR and now full-time mum, and partner Jonathan Emmins, founder of a marketing agency, live here with their son Milo, two

 - The property: A four-bedroom, four-storey Victorian terraced house

 - What they spent: The couple bought the house for £855,000 in 2012, and have spent around £470,000 on renovations.
 The property has recently been valued at around £1.8million

 On the surface, the house was in good condition, but appearances proved to be deceptive.
 ‘Lots of the fundamentals were missing,’ Jonathan explains.
 ‘For example, the roof needed to be replaced and the house reconfigured.’
 The list of works was to be the least of the couple’s worries during the renovation, however.